root-project/root/documentation/minuit2/Minuit2.md

 the parameter errors, but may imply a different goodness-of-fit confidence level.

-Assuming that the user knows what the normalization of his
+Assuming that the user knows what the normalization of their
-$\mbox{FCN}$ means, and also that he is interested in parameter errors, the user can change the error definition which allows him to define what he means by one "error", in terms of the change in the
+$\mbox{FCN}$ means, and also that they are interested in parameter errors, the user can change the error definition which allows them to define what they means by one "error", in terms of the change in the
 $\mbox{FCN}$ value which should be caused by changing one parameter by one "error".
 If the $\mbox{FCN}$ is the usual chisquare function (defined below) and if the user wants the usual one-standard-deviation